 Interim compliance policy for registered feeds containing vitamins A and E

-A fire at BASF's Citral plant in Ludwigshafen, Germany on October 31st has led to a global shortage of Vitamins A and E that is likely to last into the first quarter of 2018.
+A fire at BASF's Citral plant in Ludwigshafen, Germany on October 31, 2017, has led to a temporary global shortage of Vitamins A and E. Based on current estimates, the situation is likely to last until fall 2018.
 As a result, feed manufacturers are revising their feed formulations with reduced levels of these vitamins in order to continue to provide feed to livestock.
 The temporary reformulation of feeds to reduce levels of vitamins A and E is not expected to cause any undue safety or welfare risks to livestock.